 So through a series of tropes Henninger has moved from a terrorist attack on peaceful protesters to a ‘violence on both sides’ to ‘political riot’ evoking a sense of senseless activity and then moved to equate ‘the goal of diversity’ with this wave of senseless activity.
 Not a mention of slogans of anti-semitism or the driving of a vehicle into a crowd as if these were usual acts expected at political rallies in United States.

-Once we parse Henninger we can see that his views are a hair’s breadth away from those who protested against the statues at Charlotesville and mirror Trump’s views.
+Once we parse Henninger we can see that his views are a hair’s breadth away from those neo-Nazi’s who protested for the statues at Charlotesville and mirror Trump’s views.
 What are the differences between Henninger and some people on the extreme right?
 One obvious difference is that Henninger is suave and subtle, coded and elliptical, in his expressions.
 But in ignoring the terrorist act and equating the protesters and the neo-nazis as both politically senseless he engages in an act of extreme verbal violence.
 Henninger is more dangerous by his pollution of social discourse than all the neo-Nazis at Charlottesville put together.
 Protesting against neo-Nazis and driving a vehicle into a crowd are not equivalent actions.
 To suggest otherwise is to engage in extreme literary and political violence and should be called out as such.

 3. Islamic attack

 4. White supremacist: